EnviroDIY/Arduino-SDI-12/examples/c_check_all_addresses/ReadMe.md

+[//]: # ( @page example_c_page Example C: Check all Addresses for Active Sensors and Print Status )
-# Example C: Checks all addresses for active sensors, and prints their status to the serial port.
+# Example C: Check all Addresses for Active Sensors and Print Status

 This is a simple demonstration of the SDI-12 library for Arduino.